d4rkr00t/evo/README.md

 ## TODO

-- [ ] Stop swallowing stderr or stdout in case of an error
 - [ ] Rewrite show-affected to use :: syntax for targets and workspaces
 - [ ] Cache improvements
   - [ ] Custom Hash Input for e.g. environment, etc...